unik-name/docs.unikname.network/docs/cli.md

 #### Introduction

-This command allows you to register a UNIK as delegate with your Unikname.
+This command allows you to register a UNIKNAME as delegate.
-Before registering you must have publicly disclosed your Unikname (see [unik:disclose command](#unik-disclose)) To apply as delegate, the Crypto-account of the Unik candidate is limited to a single Unik (i.e delegate user should own a maximum of 1 Unik in crypto-account).
+Before registering you must have publicly disclosed your UNIKNAME (see [unik:disclose command](#unik-disclose)) To apply as delegate, the Crypto-account of the UNIKNAME candidate is limited to a single UNIKNAME (i.e delegate user should own a maximum of 1 UNIKNAME in crypto-account).

 #### Arguments
 - `TARGET` (required): the unikid or the @unikname with [the format of a DID](/cheatsheet.html#did-decentralized-identifier) to register as delegate.
 See examples below for more information.